Radio

 Listen across several shortwave bands for four one-hour periods-at

-night.
-Log the stations properly and locate them geographically on
+Log the stations properly and locate them geographically on a map,

 2.

-one period during daylight hours and one period at night.
-Log the
+period during daylight hours and one period at night.
+Log the stations

-stations properly and locate them on a map, globe, or web-based
+properly and locate them on a map, globe, or web-based mapping service.

 3.